List of BanG Dream! characters: Tomoe Udagawa

 Tomoe become's the band's drummer thanks to her taiko experience.
 When Ran distances herself from the band prior to Girl Jam due to her father, Tomoe confronts her but inadvertently offends her when she argues Ran does not disclose her family life to them.
 After Ran and Moca begin fighting, Tomoe attempts to intervene but gets dragged into the quarrel until they are scolded by the head nurse and reconcile.
 Tomoe also calls the band for an emergency rooftop meeting when the others struggle to keep up with Ran as she progresses with flower arrangement, explaining her wish to let the "same as always" by watching the sunset again.
 Outside of the band, Tomoe maintains a cool image that Ako admires, though Ako's improved performances with Roselia prompts Tomoe to question her presence in her younger sister's growth.
 Eventually, she elects to continue her upbeat attitude, reasoning that she is satisfied as long as it makes Ako happy.

-Tomoe is voiced by Yōko Hikasa, and is voiced by Celeste Roberts in the dub.
+Tomoe is voiced by Yoko Hikasa, and is voiced by Celeste Roberts in the dub.